mspnp/samples/OperationalExcellence/IACSample/README.md

 To deploy this ARM template, you will need an Azure Service Principal.
 For information on creating a service principal, see [Create an Azure Service Principle with the Azure CLI](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).

-## Deploy the template
+## Azure portal

-The ARM tempalte can be deployed in many differnt ways.
-To use the Azure portal, click this button:
+To deploy this template using the Azure portal, click this button.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpnp%2Fsample%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+## Azure CLI

 To use the Azure CLI, run the following commands for the root of this repository.
 Replace the `servicePrincipalId` and `servicePrincipalSecret` values with your service principal credentials.